joaquinelio/litul-crud/README.md

 Each CRUD and the NAV operations has to be implemented by its method (i.e. .implementCreate())

-Dev has to code the functions to perform the very specific task and pass them as a function parameter example for CREATE: passing two functions: prety pure:
+Dev has to code the functions to perform the very specific task and pass them as a function parameter example for CREATE: passing two functions: pretty pure:
-  One for drawing a form with input controls,
+  One for drawing a form with the input controls,
   the other one for checking data and doing the Sql insert.
 NO onclick listening, no taking care of buttons status.
 But dev has to manage the cb and inform the panel its result.
-  .response(msg)    // msg  true false for now...  my intuition tells me it is not enough
+  .result(msg)    // msg  true false for now...  my intuition tells me it is not enough